dongzgh/dongzgh.github.io/journal.md

 * Discussed with Jingjing about TOFEL test preparation

 * [L3D-LMS](#l3d-lms)
-	* Studied enterpreneurship course from udemy untill section 3.7
+	* Continued learning of 'Entrepreneurship: How To Start A Business From Business Idea' from Udemy

 * [FS-AGW](#fs-agw)
 	* Added issue for Punch Direction line display